Hi-TechParks/Upload-Image-Resize--Crop-and-Fit-in-laravel/README.md

-# Upload Image Resize, Crop and Fit in laravel
+# Upload-Image-Resize--Crop-and-Fit-in-laravel
+Resize uploaded image and crop it as a fit size using Laravel Image Intervention

 Use full link for more documentation: